etri/ndn-geth/README.md

-# Go Ethereum blockchain client on NDN (geth4ndn)
+# Go Ethereum blockchain client on NDN (ndn-geth)

 ## Overview

-geth4ndn is an adaptation of the [Go Ethereum](https://geth.ethereum.org/) client to the [Named Data Networking](https://named-data.net/) infrastructure.
+ndn-geth is an adaptation of the [Go Ethereum](https://geth.ethereum.org/) client to the [Named Data Networking](https://named-data.net/) infrastructure.

 NDN is a newly proposed achitechture for the future Internet.
 It is one (most